frequently asked questions

 Who are your clients?

 My clients come from all walks and strolls of life.
 They are people who are ready and willing to step into the changes before them or to forge a new path by making change happen.
 They are parents-to-be and retirees, homemakers and business people on the go, artists and medical practitioners, small business owners and directors of nonprofits, professionals and students, and everyone in between.

 My clients range from those with ADD to OCD as well as those with chronic disorganization challenges to the incredibly organized.
 Yes, that’s right, even the most organized people want and need to refine and revise their spaces and systems!

 Due to my allergies, all are non-smokers and most are feline-free.

-Organizers are hardly one size fits everyone.
+Organizers and coaches are hardly one size fits everyone.
 Think about the people whom you’ve chosen to be your primary care doctor, your hairdresser, your gardener, or even your dog sitter.
 Chances are you’ve sought service providers who make you feel comfortable and whose attitudes, values, and even philosophies are in alignment with your own.
-Choosing an organizer to work with is no different.
+Choosing an organizer or a coach to work with is no different.

 Our initial phone consultation is a perfect opportunity to see if we are a good fit.
 We’ll discuss your organizing needs and goals, as well as your timeframe and budget.
 I’ll also answer any questions you have about the process.